Year 2: Blog items

 Maths

-You will have a 2x, 5x and 10x tables, and partitioning/greater than and less than challenge on Sumdog to complete by next Friday.
+You will have a multiplication and division by 3 challenge on Sumdog to complete by Friday 07.07.23.

 Sumdog